-Or it may be flexible enough so as to allow them to put other priorities first if/when they need/want.
+Or it may be flexible enough to allow them to put other priorities first if/when they need/want.

 It would be fair to say that anyone who has fallen in love with surfing would rather be in the water than doing (almost) anything else.
 So it is not uncommon for surfers, irrespective of skill level, to try to structure their lives around waves.

-This can mean relocating to the coast, travelling to surf destinations, or taking on other practices that go in line with the lifestyle (e.g. yoga, healthy eating, environmental care, etc.).
+This can mean relocating to the coast, traveling to surf destinations, or taking on other practices that align with the lifestyle (e.g. yoga, healthy eating, environmental care, etc.).
 And it can also mean rethinking the way they work.

-In this article, we drew up a list of the 5 best surfer jobs, using flexibility, payment, hazards, and perks as the main criteria.
+In this article, we compiled a list of the 5 best surfer jobs, using flexibility, payment, hazards, and perks as the main criteria.

 1. SURF INSTRUCTOR

 This might be the most obvious alternative – hence we will cover it first.
 Even more so because many people may think that because it has the word “surf” in it, it means you’ll be surfing all the time.
 This is precisely the kind of romanticizing that makes you overlook the downsides of the task.
 After all, there are always downsides.

 That said, the word “surf” in the job title does mean that you will be actively involved with surfing in some way.
 And that alone might be enough for some people – even if you’re adding up how much you spent in wetsuits last season.
 One thing is certain, though: your office will be on the beach and you will spend a lot of time in the water.
 You will also meet a lot of people, exercise daily, and stock up on vitamin D.

 Here is where we should mention that there are two general types of surf instructing: owning a surf school and teaching locally, often and primarily dealing with beginners, and traveling to work at different surf camps/resorts, thus getting in touch with a lot of intermediate level surfers who want to hone their skills.